harsaharsa/appgyver-js-api/compass/methods/removeEventListener.md

 ## Native layer details, iOS

-The compass event listener with the given ID is removed from the current view.
+The compass event listener with the given ID is removed from the current view (by removing it from the array of event listeners).

 ## Returns
 * *string* **listener_id**